larpon/tipsy/README.md

 ## Features
 * Dead simple
-* Easy way to show your own notes in context based on your active application (context)
+* Easy way to show your own notes in context based on your active application (context).
-* Multiple running context extractors and clients supported
+* Multiple running context extractors and clients supported.

 ## Dependencies
 `xdotool`, `sed`